The leaf of the aloe vera plant has an estimated annual market of over $13 billion (1). This number is only set to grow.

 There is very less information on this.
 But as per some reviews, you may notice changes within 2 to 3 weeks.

-- “Evolutionary history and leaf succulence as…” BMC Evolutionary Biology, US National Library of Medicine.
+- “Evolutionary history and leaf succulence as explanations for medicinal use in aloes and the global popularity of Aloe vera” BMC Evolutionary Biology, US National Library of Medicine, National Institutes of Health.

 - “Aloe vera” World Health Organization.

-- “A history of aloe vera: from the…” Biomed Central, BMC Series Blog.
+- “A history of Aloe vera: from the Arabian desert to that cream you use on your hands” Biomed Central, BMC Series Blog.

-- “Evaluation of the nutritional and metabolic…” Herbal Medicine, National Center for Biotechnology Information.
+- “Evaluation of the Nutritional and Metabolic Effects of Aloe vera” Herbal Medicine, National Center for Biotechnology Information.

-- “Aloe vera: a short review” Indian Journal of Dermatology, US National Library of Medicine.
+- “Aloe vera: a short review” Indian Journal of Dermatology, US National Library of Medicine, National Institutes of Health.

-- “Investigation of the anti-inflammatory potential…” Skin Pharmacology and Physiology, US National Library of Medicine.
+- “Investigation of the anti-inflammatory potential of Aloe vera gel (97.5%) in the ultraviolet erythema test” Skin Pharmacology and Physiology, US National Library of Medicine, National Institutes of Health.

-- “Antiinflammatory activity of extracts…” Journal of Ethnopharmacology, US National Library of Medicine.
+- “Antiinflammatory activity of extracts from Aloe vera gel” Journal of Ethnopharmacology, US National Library of Medicine, National Institutes of Health.

-- “Oral aloe vera as a treatment for…” British Journal of Community Nursing, US National Library of Medicine.
+- “Oral Aloe vera as a treatment for osteoarthritis: a summary” British Journal of Community Nursing, US National Library of Medicine, National Institutes of Health.

-- “Oral administration of aloe vera gel, anti-microbial…” Central European Journal of Immunology, US National Library of Medicine.
+- “Oral administration of Aloe vera gel, anti-microbial and anti-inflammatory herbal remedy, stimulates cell-mediated immunity and antibody production in a mouse model” Central European Journal of Immunology, US National Library of Medicine, National Institutes of Health.

-- “Aloe vera in treatment of refractory…” Journal of Research in Medical Sciences, US National Library of Medicine.
+- “Aloe vera in treatment of refractory irritable bowel syndrome: Trial on Iranian patients” Journal of Research in Medical Sciences, US National Library of Medicine, National Institutes of Health.

-- “Efficacy and safety of aloe vera…” Journal of Traditional Chinese Medicine.
+- “Efficacy and safety of Aloe vera syrup for the treatment of gastroesophagealreflux disease: a pilot randomized positive-controlled trial” Journal of Traditional Chinese Medicine.

-- “Randomized, double-blind, placebo-controlled…” Alimentary Pharmacology & Therapeutics, US National Library of Medicine.
+- “Randomized, double-blind, placebo-controlled trial of oral aloe vera gel for active ulcerative colitis” Alimentary Pharmacology & Therapeutics, US National Library of Medicine, National Institutes of Health.

-- “Effects of aloe vera and sucralfate…” World Journal of Gastroenterology, US National Library of Medicine.
+- “Effects of Aloe vera and sucralfate on gastric microcirculatory changes, cytokine levels and gastric ulcer healing in rats” World Journal of Gastroenterology, US National Library of Medicine, National Institutes of Health.

 - “Hemorrhoids” Harvard Medical School.